-An obvious mechanism to help an individual spend their cash flow in accordance with their financial goals is to employ some sort of budget.
-But for many of us the idea of constricting any type of behavior, especially the way in which we spend our money, is unpleasant.
+An obvious mechanism to help an individual spend their cash flow in accordance with their financial goals is to employ a budget.
+But for many of us, the idea of constricting any behavior, especially how we spend our money, is unpleasant.
 Even if we label it using the euphemism of a “spending plan.”
+And, changing money attitudes is challenging even for experts.

 Volumes of advice and technologies are available to help with the mechanics of putting budgets together and tracking activity, but what about changing attitudes and behaviors that are critical to achieving success with a spending plan?
-How can a financial advisor help an adult client with this endeavor?
+How can a financial advisor help in changing money attitudes?
 How about an adult child working to help an aging parent?
 Or a spouse with a spendthrift partner?
 What if you’re an advisor working with a client that is more creative in spirit than debits and credits will allow?
 Maybe you’ve uttered or heard statements like this:

 Budgeting is not her thing.